 Freelance Rate Calculator

-Enter your financial goals to find the minimum hourly rate you need to charge — then compare against real market benchmarks.
+Enter your financial goals to find the minimum hourly rate you need to charge — then compare against real market benchmarks by skill and experience.

 Your Numbers